tafadzwabmotsi/FreeCodeCamp---JavaScript-Algorithms-and-Data-Structures-Projects/README.md

 # FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures-Projects
 Five FreeCodeCamp Projects on JavaScript Algorithms and Data Structures Certification

-## 5 Project Challenges on JavaScript Algorithms and Data Structures- FreeCodeCamp Certification
+## JavaScript Algorithms and Data Structures - FreeCodeCamp Certification
 Modules cover the fundamental concepts of JavaScript and programming in general.
 ### Topics covered:
  * Introduction to JavaScript